vbrh-immalle/DotnetSqliter/README.md

 SQLite is a sql-database that is stored in 1 file.
 This makes it easy to include a database into a repo without needing a database-server.

-We use the *Copy if newer*-property on the `mydb.db`-file in Visual Studio, so it always gets copied to the same directory as the executable.
+We use the *Copy if newer*-property on the `mydb.sqlite3`-file in Visual Studio, so it always gets copied to the same directory as the executable.

-We use a basic connection string found on https://www.connectionstrings.com/sqlite/ :
+We use a basic connection string `"Data Source=mydb.sqlite3"` to attach to the sqlite-database.
+Note it's also possible to include this connectionstring in `SqlConnection`'s constructor.
-`"Data Source=mydb.db;Version=3"`.

 ## SQLite installation and usage

+The sqlite CLI-tool can be handy to explore exisiting databases and is worthwhile to explore. https://sqlite.org/cli.html

-Install the `sqlite3` CLI-program, e.g. with `choco install sqlite` on Windows.
+Install the `sqlite3` CLI-program, e.g.

+- with `choco install sqlite` (Windows)
+- by manually downloading the `sql-tools-...` at https://sqlite.org/download.html

-Run `sqlite3 mydb.db` to open the database.
+Run `sqlite3 mydb.sqlite3` to open the database with the standard sqlite CLI-tool.

-Interesting commands:
+These are some interesting commands to try on this interactive CLI-tool:

+- `.help` : shows all commands
-- `.schema`
+- `.schema` : shows all available tables
+- `.mode box` : output query-results in nicely formatted boxes
+- `.mode csv` : output query-results as csv
+- `.read file.sql` : reads and executes a file with sql-statements
 - `.dump`
 - `.databases`
 - ...

 ## SQLite syntax

-SQLite has a slightly different syntax than other SQL dialects.
+As with every SQL dialect, SQLite has a slightly different syntax.

 https://www.tutorialspoint.com/sqlite/index.htm

 # DotNet version and NuGet package

-Although the SQLite ADO.Net package is built for the classic DotNet framework, it seems to work for DotNet Core as well.
+Update 2021-10-22:

+- updated to `net5.0`
+- the package name changed from `Sytem.Data.Sqlite` to `Microsoft.Data.Sqlite`
+- the classes are now called `SqliteConnection`, ... in stead of `SQLiteConnection`, ...
+- moved `.csproj` and `.sln` to same directory
+- renamed `mydb.db` to `mydb.sqlite3`